-Michael Larsen is entering his second season as the top assistant Trojan Men's Basketball Assistant Coach, his fifth overall with the Dakota State men's basketball coaching staff.
-He returned back to Dakota State University after a brief stint at Graceland (Iowa) as an assistant coach in 2014.
+Michael Larsen is entering his third season as the top assistant Trojan Men's Basketball Assistant Coach, his sixth overall with the Dakota State men's basketball coaching staff.

 Larsen was an integral member of the DSU coaching staff that helped the Trojans capture back-to-back Association of Independent Institutions (A.I.I.)
 Division II Men's Basketball Conference Tournament Champions in 2012 and 2013.
 The Trojans qualified for the NAIA Division II Men's Basketball National Tournament in 2012 and advanced to the 'Elite Eight' in 2013 for the first time since 1992.Larsen, a first-team All-State High School basketball player that helped captured State Championship in Utah, played three years at Northwest Missouri State University.
 He was a member of two conference championship teams and qualified to NCAA Division II National Tournament twice.
 Larsen coached one year of high school basketball in Missouri and led the Northwest Nodaway Blue Jays to the conference finals.